collective/collective.cron/README.rst

     - **name**: will be the queried name to search jobs
     - **periodicity**: give the next time execution
     - **environ**: An optionnal jsonencoded mapping of values which will be given to the task
+    - **logs_limit**: logs to keep (default : 5, limit : 25)
     - uid: internal id for the crontab machinery
     - user: The user the task will run as, its up to you to make the task run as this user
     - activated: the activation status of the cron
-    - logs: give the last logs of the cron prior executions
+    - logs: give the last logs of the cron prior executions from most recent to older.
     - crontab: A possibly null reference to the parent crontab

 A note on the user which is only **a stocked value**. you can see ``collective.cron.utils.su_plone`` to help you switch to that user.